Solved Problem on Heat

 \[ \begin{gather} \bbox[#99CCFF,10px] {Q=mc\Delta t} \tag{II} \end{gather} \]

-The initial potential energy is converted into heat at the end, equating expressions (I) and (II)
+The initial potential energy is converted into heat at the end, equating equations (I) and (II)

 substituting the problem data